lilbaek/webstorm-testcafe/README.md

 * Run a specific test, fixture, all tests in a file or directory via the context menu
 * Debug a specific test, fixture, all tests in a file or directory via the context menu
-* View test results in the 'Run Console'
+* View test results in the run window

 ## Requirements